White Plains, NY, School with Dental Assisting Career Education Programs

 Columbia University's College of Dental Medicine was founded in 1916.
-Most of this school's courses for dental continuing education are held at Columbia University Medical Center, in a variety of institutions.
-Courses are offered for dental assistants, dental specialists and general dentists.
+Most of this school's courses for dental continuing education are held at Columbia University Irving Medical Center.
+Courses are offered for dental assistants, dental hygienists, dental specialists and general dentists.

 Continuing Education for Dental Professionals

 Continuing education courses at Columbia University may include symposia, observations of procedures, series/individual sessions and hands-on practice.
 Classes are offered on weekdays, evenings or weekends.
-Examples of courses that may be of interest to dental assistants include laser dentistry, tobacco cessation intervention and practical infection control for the dental office.
-Course offerings, costs and credits earned may vary.
+Course offerings, costs and CE credits earned may vary.

 Essex County College